 Use a GET request to retrieve information about your published positions from your XML feed and integrate this information into your website.
 The URL for doing this is youraccount.jobs.personio.de/xml.

-Transmitting Applications to Personio
+Transmitting applications to Personio

-To send a POST request to Personio, use the following URL: https://api.personio.de/recruiting/applicant.
+To send a POST request to Personio, use the following URL: https://api.personio.de/v1/recruiting/applications

-Mandatory parameters for the body of the POST request are:
+Mandatory parameters for the body of the POST request

 We recommend that you retrieve the job_position_id automatically from the activated XML feed (GET) and integrate it into the POST request.

-Personio also accepts optional parameters such as:
+Personio also accepts the following optional parameters:

 To do this, you need to link the candidate attribute via the API attribute name.
 You can find this name in the edit mode for the candidate attribute:

 You can also transmit the channel from which the application was received.